-- 6.1 Where conduct is the subject of a criminal investigation, charge or conviction the facts will be investigated before deciding whether to take formal disciplinary action.
+6.1 Where conduct is the subject of a criminal investigation, arrest, charge or conviction the facts will be investigated before deciding whether to take formal disciplinary action.
 Disciplinary action will not be automatic and will depend upon the circumstances.
-Employees should inform the HR Manager immediately if they are involved in a criminal investigation or are subject to a charge or conviction.
-Failure to notify the CEO/Headteacher may result in disciplinary action. - 6.2 The Trust will not usually wait for the outcome of any prosecution before deciding what action, if any, to take.
-Where employees are unable or have been advised not to attend an investigation meeting or disciplinary hearing or say anything about a pending criminal matter, a decision may have to be made based on the available evidence. - 6.3 A criminal investigation, charge or conviction relating to conduct outside work may be treated as a disciplinary matter if it is considered that it is relevant to the employee's employment. - 6.4 Where a criminal investigation relates to allegations of abuse of children or young people the Trust will co-operate and share information about the employee with other relevant agencies as appropriate.
+Employees should inform their Head Teacher or HR Department immediately if they are involved in a criminal investigation, arrest, or are subject to a charge or conviction.
+Failure to notify their line manager may result in disciplinary action.

+- 6.2 The Trust will not usually wait for the outcome of any prosecution before deciding what action, if any, to take.
+Where employees are unable or have been advised not to attend an investigation meeting or disciplinary hearing or say anything about a pending criminal matter, a decision may have to be made based on the available evidence. - 6.3 A criminal investigation, charge or conviction relating to conduct outside work may be treated as a disciplinary matter if it is considered that it is relevant to the employee's employment. - 6.4 Where a criminal investigation relates to allegations of abuse of children or young people the Trust will co-operate and share information about the employee with other relevant agencies as appropriate following advice from the Local Authority Designated Officer (LADO).